Inflectra/spira-documentation/docs/SpiraApps/RisksPlus.md

 !!! warning "This SpiraApp is not compatible with SpiraTest"

-This SpiraApp extends the built-in risk functionality by adding a "Move to Incident" button on the Risk details page, as well as adding optional validation for the Review Date field.
+This SpiraApp extends the built-in risk functionality by:

+- adding a "Move to Incident" button on the Risk details page
+- adding optional validation for the Risk Review Date field

 !!! info "About this SpiraApp"
     - [ ] system settings